Men’s ties might seem like a minor detail in the overall outfit. Or so you might think…

 Wool ties are often made from the same material as your suit.
 Therefore, they are best for cold days in autumn and winter.

-Woolen ties can be a little bulky, so get one that is unlined to reduce the knot’s volume.
+Woolen ties can be a little bulky, so get an unlined one to reduce the knot’s volume.

 Avoid wearing heavy suits.
 Worn as an accessory with a cotton suit, a wool tie will help balance your overall look.